endeavouros-team/PKGBUILDS/eos-rankmirrors/README.md

 # eos-rankmirrors

-`eos-rankmirrors` ranks the mirrors that provide the EndeaavourOS repository.<br>
+`eos-rankmirrors` ranks the mirrors that provide the EndeavourOS repository.<br>

 ## Synopsis
 ```